 I have been a teacher for the past 17 years, mostly in Northumberland, although for the past two years I have held the post of Assistant Headteacher at Churchill Community College in North Tyneside where I have responsibility for teaching and learning and co-ordinate the work of the Great North Teaching School Alliance.
 Currently, I am also acting as Project Lead for ‘Voice North of the Tyne’, which involves 22 middle and secondary schools from across the region – including the Duke’s School – working together to develop their students’ ‘oracy’ (oral communication) in order to improve their literacy.
 I am passionate about helping children from disadvantaged backgrounds to succeed in education and I have strong personal connections to Ashington, where my wife was born when her father was Head of Sixth Form at Hirst High School and leader of Crossroads Church.

 I am a lawyer and spent my legal career at Dickinson Dees LLP, latterly Bond Dickinson LLP, from 1989-2016 as a Disputes Resolution lawyer working nationwide, and latterly Senior Partner.
 I am Chair of Newcastle Gateshead Initiative, the destination marketing organisation for Newcastle, Gateshead and the wider region.
 I am also Chair of Trustees of Newcastle United Foundation, Chair of the Regional Development Committee for Prince’s Trust, Council Member for North East England Chamber of Commerce and a member of the Advisory Board for Newcastle University Business School.
 I am non-Executive Director of both North East Ambulance Service and North East England Chamber of Commerce.
-I am proud to serve as a Foundation Governor and am committed to ensure every child here gets the opportunity, and is encouraged, to achieve to their full potential.
+I am proud to serve as a Trustee and am committed to ensure every child here gets the opportunity, and is encouraged, to achieve to their full potential.

 I serve as a Trustee representing the Bishop and Diocese of Newcastle-Upon-Tyne.
 Born and bred in the North East, I served for 12 years in the Royal Navy as a pilot in both fixed and rotary wing aircraft.
 I served operationally around the world including in Northern Ireland, Iraq and latterly in support of the campaign in Afghanistan.
 Retiring in 2011 I started a bespoke software business that grew rapidly and was sold as a group of companies in 2016.
 I have invested in 10 North East technology companies and am on the board of around half of those.
 I am the co-founder and Chairman of the dedicated Northern policy think tank – Policy North.
 I run a private charitable foundation and live and manage a country hall and estate in mid-Northumberland.
 I have a passion for investing in our children as future technologists and entrepreneurs.